IBM/zopeneditor-about/README.md

 - Anonymous user and session ID
 - The type of editor VS Code or Eclipse Theia
 - Version numbers of Microsoft VS Code and IBM Z Open Editor
-- Z programming language used
+- The name of the Z programming language used
+- The name of the operation performed

 ## Prerequisites

-Review the [IBM Z Open Editor License Agreement](https://github.com/IBM/zopeneditor-about/raw/master/product-licenses/LICENSE.txt), [Third Party Notices](https://github.com/IBM/zopeneditor-about/raw/master/product-licenses/NOTICES.txt), and [terms and conditions for separately licensed code](https://github.com/IBM/zopeneditor-about/raw/master/product-licenses/NON_IBM_LICENSE.txt) before downloading.
+Review the [IBM Z Open Editor License Agreement](https://github.com/IBM/zopeneditor-about/raw/master/product-licenses/LICENSE.txt) and [Third Party Notices](https://github.com/IBM/zopeneditor-about/raw/master/product-licenses/NOTICES.txt) before downloading.

 Here are the prerequisites for installing this extension in Visual Studio Code:

+- Microsoft VS Code version 1.44.0 or later: We recommend using always the latest VS Code version available.
+However, although the required minimal version is 1.44.0 we recommend to use at least 1.45.1, which includes fixes in VS Code User Settings that can impact Z Open Editor.
+If you do not have VS Code installed we recommend using the [Visual Studio Code for Java Installer](https://code.visualstudio.com/docs/languages/java#_install-visual-studio-code-for-java) provided by Microsoft as it automatically downloads and installs a Java SDK together with VS Code.
+(See, but skip the next bullet for the Java dependency, if you use this option.)

 - Java SDK version 8 or later - 64 bit: The COBOL and PL/I language servers included in this extension are implemented in Java.
 Therefore, you need to install and configure a 64-bit Java SDK in order to start it successfully.
+We recommend installing VS Code for Java as described above, but if you already have VS Code or want to install Java yourself then you can choose from the following options:

-  - You can use [Oracle Java SDK 8](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) or the LTS version 11 of Oracle Java.
-Alternatively, you can use version 8 or 11 of the [OpenJDK](https://adoptopenjdk.net/releases.html?variant=openjdk8&jvmVariant=openj9).
+  - You can use [Oracle Java SDK 8](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) or the LTS versions 11 or 13 of Oracle Java.
+Alternatively, you can use version 8, 11, or 13 of the [OpenJDK](https://adoptopenjdk.net/releases.html?variant=openjdk8&jvmVariant=openj9).

     Note, in all cases, you need to download and configure a full JDK and not just a Client Runtime version of Java.
-The language servers will not work with only a Client Runtime version.
+The language servers will not fully work with only a Client Runtime version.

   Various settings are provided to configure how the extension uses Java.
 See the [Configuring Java](#configuring-java) section below for more details.

-- Zowe CLI 6.13 and the Zowe Explorer VS Code extension v1.5.2 or later: To make use of [Zowe](https://zowe.org) to open and edit files directly from z/OS MVS or USS, you need Zowe client software and z/OSMF configured.
+- Zowe CLI 6.22 and the Zowe Explorer VS Code extension v1.9.0 or later: To make use of [Zowe](https://zowe.org) to open and edit files directly from z/OS MVS or USS, you need Zowe client software and z/OSMF configured.
 For more information, see [Installing Zowe CLI](https://docs.zowe.org/stable/user-guide/cli-installcli.html) and [VS Code Extension for Zowe](https://marketplace.visualstudio.com/items?itemName=Zowe.vscode-extension-for-zowe#user-content-prerequisites).
 Once installed, you must [create a Zowe CLI user profile](https://ibm.github.io/zopeneditor-about/Docs/zowe_interactwithzos.html#creating-a-zowe-cli-profile) so that data sets can be found and accessed.

 - (Optional) Git: To use the features that involve Git, you must install Git and have it available in your system path so that VS Code can display it.
 On Macs, Git comes out of the box.
 On Linux, you can install Git with your distribution's package manager.
 On Windows, you can get Git from <https://git-scm.com>.

-If you are looking for some COBOL, PL/I, or JCL code that you can use to explore the editor features then you can use samples that we maintain on Github.
+If you are looking for some COBOL, PL/I, HLASM, or JCL code that you can use to explore the editor features then you can use samples that we maintain on Github.
 Assuming that you have Git installed, create a work directory somewhere on your machine and clone the sample repository:

 ```bash
 git clone https://github.com/IBM/zopeneditor-sample.git